Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 The challenge was to make them as discreet as possible, so as not to visually overload the room.

-The pockets are located at the seam, making them almost invisible.
-(BonneGueule shirt and bamboo jeans shown below)
+The pockets are located at the seam, which makes them almost invisible.
+(BonneGueule shirt and bamboo jeans presented below)

 3. Fish eye horn buttons

 As for the buttons, they are made of horn, with a "fish eye" effect (also called "cat's eye").
-It is a button with two holes placed in a small groove which resembles the pupil of a fish or a cat.
+It is a button with two holes placed in a small gutter that recalls the pupil of a fish, or a cat.

 (BonneGueule turtleneck )